A home from home

 - Not far to travel – College accommodation is close to the city centre and within walking or cycling distance of departments.

 Accommodation guarantee applies to single undergraduates without children, and at all Colleges except St Edmund's.
-All single undergraduates without children are usually expected to live in College-owned accommodation where possible and all student must ordinarily be available to study in Cambridge for the full duration of their course (with the exception of a year abroad where part of the course).
+All single undergraduates without children are usually expected to live in College-owned accommodation where possible and all students must ordinarily be available to study in Cambridge for the full duration of their course (with the exception of a year abroad where part of the course).

 Where is the accommodation?

 Some Colleges have all their accommodation on their main College site.
 Others have some on their main site plus a range of College-owned flats/houses around the city.
 Either way, most accommodation is within easy walking or cycling distance of the University departments and facilities, and the city centre.
+See individual College websites for details of the locations of accommodation.

 What's the accommodation like?

 Colleges have a variety of accommodation available – rooms vary from medieval to modern, and you usually have a choice of en suite or shared bathroom facilities.
 Whatever the style, you have a room of your own and access to a shared kitchen and laundry room.
-All Colleges provide a library and computer suite too see also Facilities and resources).
+All Colleges provide a library and computer suite too (see also Facilities and resources).

 Somewhere to relax